-Some eye conditions, like diabetic retinopathy, can be treated so that vision is restored or maintained.
+Some eye conditions, like diabetes-related retinopathy, can be treated so that vision is restored or maintained.
 Unfortunately, some eye conditions cannot be treated, resulting in low vision or blindness.
 While one obvious challenge of vision loss is restoring mobility and function, there is also the emotional toll of vision loss to consider.

 What steps can I take to cope with vision loss?